AUSTRALIAN RESEARCH COUNCIL

 Thesis title: On the Analysis of Absorbing Markov Processes

-(PhD conferred May 2008)
+(PhD awarded May 2008)

-David has studied a well-known and important exponential convergence rate: Kingman's decay parameter.
-He has adapted results of Mu-Fa Chen to give explicit bounds for the decay parameter of a birth-death process in terms of the transition rates, an immediate corollary of which is a necessary and sufficient condition for the decay parameter to be positive, and has analysed these bounds analytically and numerically.
+David studied a well-known and important exponential convergence rate: Kingman's decay parameter.
+He adapted results of Mu-Fa Chen to give explicit bounds for the decay parameter of a birth-death process in terms of the transition rates, an immediate corollary of which is a necessary and sufficient condition for the decay parameter to be positive, and analysed these bounds analytically and numerically.

-David has also investigated an application of the analysis of absorbing Markov chains in ecology.
+David also investigated an application of the analysis of absorbing Markov chains in ecology.
 He considered a threatened species occupying a habitat which consists of a number of discrete patches.
 He extended existing models to allow for the possibility that one can protect certain patches from disturbances.
 He discussed deterministic approximations, which become both computationally necessary, and mathematically more accurate, as the system size becomes large.
-He has used both the full stochastic model and the deterministic approximation to investigate the effect on the viability of the population of two management options: creating more patches, or protecting existing patches from disturbance events.
-The optimal management plan has been determined under a given a total budget and per-patch costs for these two possible actions.
+He used both the full stochastic model and the deterministic approximation to investigate the effect on the viability of the population of two management options: creating more patches, or protecting existing patches from disturbance events.
+The optimal management plan was determined under a given a total budget and per-patch costs for these two possible actions.

 Antony Stace, MASCOS PhD Scholar (2004-05)